-- "People talk in soda pop/They talk it quite a lot/The opinions that i don't give/are the opinions i don't got" from "White Lies Yellow Teeth", and the slightly more gramatically correct version inserted into "Spitting Venom".
+- "People talk in soda pop / They talk it quite a lot / The opinions that I don't give / are the opinions I don't got." from "White Lies Yellow Teeth," and the slightly more grammatically correct version inserted into "Spitting Venom."

 - "So far away" pops up in a lot of DragonForce songs.

-- The Beatles' "Glass Onion" is filled with shout outs to other songs of theirs:
+- The Beatles' "Glass Onion" from The White Album is filled with shout outs to other songs of theirs:

-- Janelle Monae's album The Archandroid does this a bunch, being the Concept Album that it is:
+- Janelle MonŠe's album The ArchAndroid does this a bunch, being the Concept Album that it is: